-When we first rode the little Mermaid ~ Ariels undersea Adventure we had no idea the Rides Age, it felt a real Disney classic and the sort of ride that would have been built for the Disneylands opening day back in 1955, but then the film was not released until 1989 and Disney California Adventure not opened until 2001 so it was clearly not a classic ride!
+When we first rode the little Mermaid ~ Ariels undersea Adventure we had no idea the Rides Age, it felt like a real Disney classic and the sort of ride that would have been built for the Disneylands opening day back in 1955, but then the film was not released until 1989 and Disney California Adventure not opened until 2001 so it was clearly not a classic ride!

 The ride actually only dates back to 2011 and was part of Disney’s re-opening of the California Adventure after the Parks dismal opening reception.
 So instead of an all-singing all-dancing super ride, Disney went back to their roots for a real old-School Dark Ride.
 Find out if Disney can still pull these rides off or if a boring old Dark ride just can’t cut it anymore with our The Little Mermaid ~ Ariel’s Undersea Adventure Review.